ashalgar2001/AI_ChatBot/README.md

 Processing the Input:
 The chatbot processes the input using JavaScript.
-Responses can either be predefined or dynamically generated using an API like OpenAI's GPT.
+Responses can either be predefined or dynamically generated using an API.

 Displaying Responses:
 The chatbot displays the response in the chat window, mimicking a real conversation.